A Show of Good Faith

 “They have watched me suffer tremendously, and they are so kind, loving, and helpful to me.
 I can’t wait to see what good things are in store for them.”

-When her granddaughters were babies and were much more dependent on around-the-clock care, Jill was initially worried that the weakness and pain she experienced from her chemotherapy sessions would prevent her from taking proper care of them.
+When her granddaughters were babies, Jill was worried that the weakness and pain she experienced from her chemotherapy sessions would prevent her from properly caring for them.

-However, she soon discovered that caring for these girls has given her exactly the motivation and strength she needs to get out of bed every morning and continue living her life as normally as possible.
+However, she soon discovered that caring for these girls gave her the motivation, emotional support, and strength she needed to get out of bed every morning and continue living her life as normally as possible.

-Now, after years of simultaneously managing her cancer care and serving her family, Jill believes that raising her granddaughters is a huge part of her will to survive.
+Now, Jill believes that raising her granddaughters is a huge part of her will to survive.

 Mesothelioma Survivors Guide